stanwood/SourceModel_iOS/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/849b4426d8729e8e51c3/maintainability)](https://codeclimate.com/github/stanwood/SourceModel_iOS/maintainability)
 [![Build Status](https://travis-ci.org/stanwood/SourceModel_iOS.svg?branch=master)](https://travis-ci.org/stanwood/SourceModel_iOS)

 **SourceModel** is a _lightweight_ wrapper for `UICollectionViewDataSource/Delegate` and `UITableViewDataSource/Delegate`.
-It removes the burdon of writing the boiler plate code when working with `tableViews` and `collectionViews`, allowing you to focus on what's important, populating the cells with data.
+It removes the burden of writing the boiler plate code when working with `tableViews` and `collectionViews`, allowing you to focus on what's important, populating the cells with data.

-**SourceModdel** foucs on _Seperation of Concern_, where the cell should only be accessible to get the data to present and decide how to present it.
+**SourceModdel** focus on _Seperation of Concern_, where the cell should only be accessible to get the data to present and decide how to present it.
 The `dataSource` should not be responsible for deciding how the cell should populate its data, nor know about the view.

 ## Usage